xHain-hackspace/xhain-website/content/en/articles/2020-09-09_Covid19houserule_update.md

 ---
 title: Covid 19 space rules - the update
 image: /images/articles/rules.jpg
-heroImage: /images/articles/rules.jpg
-slug: ""
 image_reference: ""
 date: 2020-09-09
 categories:
   - news
   - events
 tags:
   - xhain
 ---

 As you have probably noticed, we have been holding the open evening in the xHain for some time.